Associate Professor and Undergraduate Coordinator

 In addition to my books, I have published several articles that examine the history of American humanitarianism, health, and social welfare as a window into both U.S. domestic and international histories.
 Citations for these pieces are listed below.

-In preparation for the centennial anniversary of the outbreak of the First World War, I am in the process of preparing several articles about humanitarian responses to that conflict.
+Finally, concurrent with centennial anniversary of the First World War, I have published several articles about humanitarian responses to that conflict.

 U.S. relations with the rest of the world, 1890-present; international humanitarianism; the international Progressive Era and the First World War; cultural diplomacy and non-state internationalism; the history of disasters; the history of medicine and public health in global perspective.